libretro/docs/docs/library/ffmpeg.md

 ## Background

 Video/music player implemented in libretro.
+FFmpeg can play video and audio files of different formats in RetroArch.
+If a video file has more than one audio input, FFmpeg can switch between them.
+If there is a hard coded subtitle file in the video file, FFmpeg can switch between them in the same way.

 ### Author/License